 Steep is set in the Alps mountain range during the winter.
 Snow crunches under player’s feet.
 They’re exposed to the same elements that push real-life extreme sports lovers to the brink.

 The overwhelming majority of popular sports games are for arena competitions.
 We’re talking basketball, football and soccer.
-From what Ubisoft has shared about it, we know that Steep wants to put outdoor winter sports on the same pedestal that these other sports occupy.
+From what Ubisoft has shared about it, we know that Steep wants to put outdoor winter sports on the same pedestal that these other sports occupy in gaming lore.